Skanderba8/homelab-infra/README.md

 # homelab-infra

 Infrastructure as Code for the homelab project.
 Provisions an AWS EC2 instance, security group, SSH key pair, and Cloudflare DNS record using Terraform.
-Configures the server (Docker, app deployment) using Ansible.
+Configures the server (Docker, app deployment, GitHub Actions runner) using Ansible.

 ---

 ## what this does

 One `terraform apply` creates a live server on AWS with a public domain pointing at it.
-One `ansible-playbook` installs everything and starts the app.
+One `ansible-playbook` installs everything, starts the app, and registers a GitHub Actions self-hosted runner on EC2.
 Destroy and recreate anytime — the full stack rebuilds from scratch with two commands.

 ---